Stranahan National Issues Forum

 About the lecture

-This free, public lecture is part of the Stranahan National Issues Forum and is sponsored by the College of Law and its chapter of the Federalist Society for Law and Public Policy Studies, and co-sponsored by the Institute of American Constitutional Thought & Leadership.
+This free, public lecture is part of the Stranahan National Issues Forum and is sponsored by The University of Toledo College of Law and the Institute of American Constitutional Thought and Leadership.
 For a list of guest speakers and lecture videos from previous years, please visit our past speakers page.
 To view photos from last year's lecture, visit our Flickr album.
 Food and drink will be provided.

 Parking